 SoundCloud for Selling Beats

-There are a lot of great things about SoundCloud, but there are a few marketing tricks that you could use to get the most out of your SoundCloud account.
+There are a lot of great things about SoundCloud, but there are a few marketing tricks you could use to get the most out of your SoundCloud account.

 Here are some tips to help promote and build your beat business via SoundCloud: